WeblateOrg/weblate/docs/faq.rst

 ------------------------------------------------------

-This happens sometimes when your Git repository grows too much and you have more of them.
+This happens sometimes when your Git repository grows too much and you have many of them.
 Compressing the Git repositories will improve this situation.

 The easiest way to do this is to run: